agencyenterprise/aeboilerplate/README.md

 > From Latin creō (“I create, make, produce”) +‎ -i.

-Krei is an opinionated boilerplate that creates a full-stack React/Node Typescript project,  with independent client and API structures in the same repository, ready to run and deploy.
+Starting something new brings a good and well-known feeling.
+Helping you to focus on the business problem at hand is why we made Krei.

+We grouped good practices, methodologies and an up-to-date tech stack in the same way used by us at AE.

+We are providing a one-step boilerplate to avoid a large amount of setup needed by you when first starting a full-stack application.
+There are no hard concepts, it's as simple as it could be to facilitate your work.
+We don't want to have you removing code, but adding your own in a simple way.

+Serving a web app has become more and more seamless, with React, Node and Heroku, and we’re taking it to the next level!

 *Why use Krei?*

-The main idea of Krei is to make the creation of your new project easier by giving you a neat and tidy base.
+Krei is an opinionated boilerplate that creates a full-stack React/Node Typescript project,  with independent client and API structures in the same repository, ready to run and deploy with a neat and tidy base.

 * The basic of a React client and Node API with ~~almost~~ zero configuration and no complicated structure.
 * [Github templates](https://blog.github.com/2016-02-17-issue-and-pull-request-templates/).